Antigua and Barbuda

-Awarded candidates under TWAS-NRF Doctoral Fellowships will be provided Partial Cost of Study (PCS) funding and this will only cover tuition fees (R30 000 per annum) and accommodation costs (R60 000 per annum) for a maximum of R90 000 per annum per student.
+Awarded candidates under TWAS-NRF Doctoral Fellowships will be provided Partial Cost of Study (PCS) funding and this will only cover tuition fees and accommodation costs for a maximum of R101 196 per annum per student.
 Additionally, the NRF will cover cheapest return economy flight and the visa and/or study permit costs for TWAS-NRF doctoral awarded candidates.

 Applicants for these fellowships must meet the following criteria:

-- must not be living studying or working in South Africa or any developed country;
+must not be living, studying or working in South Africa in 2022;

-- must register at a South African public university in 2021, on a full-time basis and may be based at any South African public research institution including Higher Education Institutions (HEIs), Science Councils and National Research Facilities;
+must register at a South African public university in 2023, on a full-time basis and may be based at any of the 26 South African public Higher Education Institutions (HEIs).
+Find the updated list at the bottom of this page;

-- must have proof of evaluation of all foreign qualifications (obtained from non-South African universities) evaluated by the South African Qualification Authority (SAQA) or proof that the applicant has submitted his/her qualifications to SAQA for evaluation.
+must have proof of evaluation of all foreign qualifications (obtained from non-South African universities) evaluated by the South African Qualification Authority (SAQA) or proof that the applicant has submitted his/her qualifications to SAQA for evaluation.
 Failure to submit proof will result in the application being rejected.
 Further information on the process can be accessed by logging on to www.saqa.org.za;

-- provide an official proof of study application and/or acceptance letter from a host South African institution, department or laboratory;
+provide an official proof of study application and/or acceptance letter from a host South African institution, department or laboratory;

-- provide English language proficiency certificate (if available at the time of the application).
+provide English language proficiency certificate (if available at the time of the application).
 If not available, this will be required before any NRF funds will be released to the student and must meet the following requirements of the English Language Proficiency Academic test: IELTS 6.5 (no band less than 6.0); or TOEFL (paper) 575 (TWE 4.5); or TOEFL iBIT (min.
 20); or Cambridge minimum 58.
 Information on the IELTS tests can be obtained from the British Council in applicant’s home country or accessed at: www.ielts.org.
 Further information on the TOEFL test can be accessed at: www.toefl.com.
 Applicants may consult the British Council in their home country for assistance.

 *The list of 151 eligible developing countries is available in the Framework document you may download at the bottom of the page.